mt-sre/mt-sre.github.io/content/en/docs/creating-addons/testing/install-specific-version-of-addon.md

         ```

         In the example above, the schedule_type for the `reference-addon` is
         set to `manual` and the version to upgrade to is set `0.7.0`.
+The upgrade
+        policy will execute once and the addon will upgrade to version `0.7.0`.

-    1. Run the following API request to install the addon service:
+    1. Run the following API request to install the addon upgrade policy:

         **Syntax**